KEY POINTS

 Connecting electricity to your property: a quick checklist

-- Be sure to check your current electricity or gas deal for any exit fees if you plan on switching providers during your move.
-This information can be found on the Energy Price Fact Sheet.
+Be sure to check your current electricity or gas deal for any exit fees if you plan on switching providers during your move.
+This information can be found on the Energy Price Fact Sheet in the ‘plan fees’ tab.

-- Whether you’re sticking with the same electricity plan, or are looking to switch to a new deal, you need to let your existing provider know that you’re moving in advance.
-This is to ensure your plan is either transferred to your new home on time, or so your account can be closed on your moving date.
+Let your existing provider know that you’re moving in advance.
+This is to ensure your plan is transferred to your new home on time or your account can be closed on your moving date.

-- Once you’ve decided on your new plan, sign up with with your new provider.
-Make sure your new provider knows your move-in date so you won’t be stuck without power on the day.
+Sign up with your new provider once you’ve decided on your new plan.
+Make sure your new provider knows your move-in date so you won’t be stuck without power.

-- It may be handy to take note of the meter reading at your old home and new home on the move-in/move-out dates.
-This way you can ensure your provider is charging you correctly.
+Take note of the meter reading at your old home and new home on the move-in/move-out dates to ensure your provider is charging you correctly.

 Cheap electricity deals